trautw/SCD-Quickstart/docs/index.md

 * Take part at training sessions

 ## Dressing
-* When wearing a kilt wear a white shirt and jacket as well
+* If wearing a kilt wear a white shirt and jacket

 # Becoming a teacher